Visitor policies & hours for Lawrence Memorial Hospital and clinics

 One support person per patient in the Emergency Department.

-Effective December 23, visiting hours are from 11 a.m.-6 p.m., Monday-Friday and noon-4 p.m., Saturday-Sunday for patients on the second and third floors, including those in our medical, post-surgical and ICU units, as well as for patients in the acute rehab/transitional care unit on the fourth floor.
+Effective February 3, visiting hours are from 11 a.m.-6 p.m., Monday-Friday and noon-4 p.m., Saturday-Sunday for patients on the second and third floors, including those in our medical, post-surgical and ICU units, as well as for patients in the acute rehab/transitional care unit on the fourth floor.
 Patients under investigation or diagnosed with COVID-19 will not be permitted any visitors.

 Clergy are allowed to visit inpatients at any time during their hospital stay.
 Clergy must pass the front door screening and are allowed to visit in addition to a patient's one visitor.
 Very rare exceptions to our visitor policy may be made in extenuating circumstances, as determined by the director and provider.

 Outpatient Procedures and Surgery